nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `clash` command feature is standard command that extends `Command` and returns a `CommandResult` in the `execute()` method.
 The `CommandResult` returns a `HashMap`, which contains mapping from a `LocalDate` to `List<Event>`.
-The `List<Event>` is the list of event with clashes on that particular date.
+The `List<Event>` is the list of events with clashes on that particular date.

 Given below is an example usage scenario and how the select command behaves at each step.